r-grandorder/tri-hermes/en/pages/Lostbelt/anastasia.md

 ...What do you make of this, Holmes?

 **Holmes:**
-Had {(M) Mr. /(F) Ms. } Fujimaru summoned this Servant&ndash;assuming that is what they are&ndash;it would make sense for them to say they are from Chaldea.
+Had [♂ Mr. /♀ Ms. ] Fujimaru summoned this Servant&ndash;assuming that is what they are&ndash;it would make sense for them to say they are from Chaldea.

 **Holmes:**
 But the only Servant we have summoned here is Avicebron.